 Highlights: Nearby spray zone, Crocodile slide, and tire swings

 4764 West Fork Rd., Cincinnati, OH 45247

 West Fork Park is cool for many reasons.
-First of all, the play area has many different zones for kids of different ages, sensory needs, and interests.
+First of all, the playground has many different zones for kids of different ages, sensory needs, and interests.
 The colorful maze with textured walls is a fan favorite.
 The main playground is super tall, making an it an adventure to go up and figure a way back down.

 Highlights: Zipline, music making area, and tube slides